-At March 31, 2005 we had a combination of fixed-rate borrowings (primarily our \$230 million senior subordinated convertible notes and \$350 million of our term loan with accompanying interest rate swaps) and variable rate borrowings under the \$1.055 billion credit facility.
+At September 30, 2005 we had a combination of fixed-rate borrowings (primarily our \$230 million senior subordinated convertible notes and \$350 million of our term loan with accompanying interest rate swaps) and variable rate borrowings under the \$1.055 billion credit facility.
 Our \$655 million 5-year term note under this credit facility was variable at a spread over LIBOR.
 Any borrowings under the \$400 million revolving credit facility have a fixed rate, but the terms of these individual borrowings are generally only one to three months.
 To reduce the financial risk of future rate increases, the Company entered into fixed rate swap agreements, including a \$100 million agreement expiring January 6, 2006, and a \$250 million agreement expiring March 13, 2008.
-At March 31, 2005, there was no material difference between prevailing market rates and the fixed rate on our debt instruments.
+At September 30, 2005, the difference between prevailing market rates and the rate on our fixed rate swap agreements was \$4.6 million.

-At March 31, 2005, Roper's outstanding variable-rate borrowings under the \$1.055 billion credit facility were \$300.9 million.
-An increase in interest rates of 1% would increase our annualized interest costs by approximately \$3.0 million.
+At September 30, 2005, Roper's outstanding variable-rate borrowings under the \$1.055 billion credit facility were \$278.6 million.
+An increase in interest rates of 1% would increase our annualized interest costs by approximately \$2.8 million.

 Several Roper companies have transactions and balances denominated in currencies other than the U.S. dollar.
-Most of these transactions or balances are denominated in Euros, British pounds, Danish krone or Japanese yen.
-Sales by companies whose functional currency was not the U.S. dollar were 25.8% of our total first quarter sales and 79.8% of these sales were by companies with a European functional currency.
-The U.S. dollar strengthened against these European currencies during the first quarter of 2005 versus December 2004 and was relatively stable compared to other currencies.
-The difference between the current quarter operating results for these companies translated into U.S. dollars at exchange rates experienced during first-quarter 2005 versus exchange rates experienced during first-quarter 2004 was not material and resulted in increased operating profits of less than 1%.
-If these currency exchange rates had been 10% different throughout the first quarter of 2005 compared to currency exchange rates actually experienced, the impact on our expected net earnings would have been approximately \$0.9 million.
+Most of these transactions or balances are denominated in Euros, British pounds, Danish krone, Canadian dollars or Japanese yen.
+Sales by companies whose functional currency was not the U.S. dollar were 28.0% of our total third quarter sales and 63.9% of these sales were by companies with a European functional currency.
+The U.S. dollar strengthened against these European currencies during the third quarter of 2005 versus December 2004, weakened against the Canadian dollar and was relatively stable compared to other currencies.
+The difference between the current quarter operating results for these companies translated into U.S. dollars at exchange rates experienced during third-quarter 2005 versus exchange rates experienced during third-quarter 2004 was not material and resulted in a change in operating profits of less than 1%.
+If these currency exchange rates had been 10% different throughout the third quarter of 2005 compared to currency exchange rates actually experienced, the impact on our expected net earnings would have been approximately \$1.5 million.

-The changes in these currency exchange rates relative to the U.S. dollar during the first quarter of 2005 compared to currency exchange rates at December 31, 2004 resulted in a decrease in net assets of \$12.4 million that was reported as a component of comprehensive earnings, \$9.2 million of which was attributed to goodwill.
+The changes in these currency exchange rates relative to the U.S. dollar during the third quarter of 2005 compared to currency exchange rates at December 31, 2004 resulted in a decrease in net assets of \$4.3 million that was reported as a component of comprehensive earnings, \$0.6 million of which was attributed to goodwill.
 Goodwill changes from currency exchange rate changes do not directly affect our reported earnings or cash flows.